blackflux/object-scan/test/readme/README.template.md

 When set to `true`, all targeted keys are traversed and matched in the order determined by the corresponding needles.

-Works together with and on top of `compareFn` and `reverse` option, i.e. when a needle matches multiple keys, the ordering "falls back" to the above.
+When a needle targets multiple keys, the ordering "falls back" to using the default ordering of `compareFn` and `reverse`.

 _Examples_:
 <pre><example>